 Additionally, if you trade in your car at an authorised dealer, the dealership will take a cut out of your trade-in value as brokerage fees.

 What should you do?

 It really depends on what you value most.
-Many would say that money is more important, even more so in expensive Singapore.
+Many would say that money is more important, even more so in Singapore where car ownership is expensive.
 The more you get from selling your car, the cheaper it will be when you get a new car.

 The best thing for you to do is compare both valuations and only then make a decision.

 Looking to sell or trade in your car?
 Get a complimentary quote at CARRO!
 Enjoy full transparency and the best price guaranteed through fair, expert valuation today.